jeyip/en-vivo/README.md

 ## Motivation
 > "What might make people really bond over chat, the way they might in real life?"

+#### Background
 Bonding over chat can be difficult for a number of reasons.
-[Positive body language and non-verbal cues are important when connecting with others](http://faculty.sites.uci.edu/crhlab/files/2011/03/2015-Campos-Schoebi-Gonzaga-Gable-Keltner-2015.pdf), and there are a limited number of ways to convey them over text (emojis, GIFs, etc.).
+[Positive non-verbal cues are important when connecting with others](http://faculty.sites.uci.edu/crhlab/files/2011/03/2015-Campos-Schoebi-Gonzaga-Gable-Keltner-2015.pdf), and there are a limited number of ways to convey them over text (emojis, GIFs, etc.).
 It's hard to find time to actively engage in, read, and write short and long form messages.
+It's difficult to know what is acceptable to discuss, especially with strangers.
 Etc.

+#### Problem
-With En Vivo, we explore a different problem.
-It's often complicated to facilitate shared experiences through text.
+En Vivo explores the problem of how complicated it can be to facilitate shared experiences through text.
 Research shows that ["...people who share experiences with another person rate those experiences as more pleasant...than those who undergo the experience on their own."](https://www.eurekalert.org/pub_releases/2014-10/afps-smb100714.php) In the same way that people visit the art museum or go to movies together, what if we could tap into an activity that plenty of folks already do every day?
-Let's watch Youtube videos together.
+Let's watch Youtube videos together!

 ## Getting Set Up